lino-framework/book/docs/team/pull_request.rst

 Pushing directly to master branch?
 ==================================

 Hell is when people push directly to master branch.
-That's at least what `this
-thread on Reddit
+That's at least what `this thread on Reddit
 <https://www.reddit.com/r/ProgrammerHumor/comments/dh87ae/dante_would_be_proud/>`__
 suggests.
 The resulting discussion is interesting.
-Obviously there are
-different religious schools about the topic.

-Some quotes of the comments:

-- Who lets people push to master without a pull request and code review?
+Obviously there are different religious schools about the topic.
+Well-educated project managers seem to be horrified and ask "Who lets people push to master without a pull request and code review?", but others have obviously been in that "hell", and they report quite positive things about it:

-  It depends on what the workflow for git is.
+- It depends on what the workflow for git is.
 If you CI/CD deploys to production on a push to master, well you shouldn't push to master obviously.
 If "master" is the bleeding edge branch that may be broken from time to time, then it's not that big of a big deal.
 For example, Google does it that way in Flutter.